 8. Fried Cheesecake from King Neptunes – Gulf Shores is a all about seafood!
 I got my fair share this weekend and King Neptunes in Gulf Shores didn’t disappoint.
 But, the breadwinner for me at King Neptunes was the New York style cheesecake rolled in cornflake crumbs, fried crisp and topped with toasted pecans in a Praline Sauce.
 O.M.G. good.
 I hate to leave out the seafood because it was excellent.
 King Neptunes was named one of the top 25 seafood dives in the country by Coastal Living Magazine.

-9. Flora-Bama - Flora-Bama is a popular bar on the state line of Florida and Alabama.
-This place brought back memories of my days at Florida State, and that isn't saying much--it's crowded and full of young, drunk people.
-Somehow, I didn't feel too out of place.
+9. Flora-Bama – Flora-Bama is a popular bar on the state line of Florida and Alabama.
+This place brought back memories of my days at Florida State, and that isn’t saying much–it’s crowded and full of young, drunk people.
+Somehow, I didn’t feel too out of place.
 The Bushwhackers are strong and the music is loud, but I still had a good time.
-This is one of those places you just have to experience once. 🙂
+This is one of those places you just have to experience once. ๐

 10. The Hangout – On the last morning of our visit to Gulf Shores, we had a Pirates and Princess breakfast at The Hangout.
 The food was good, but the atmosphere was awesome.
 The Hangout is located right on the beach and has that cool vacation-y vibe that you look for when traveling with your family.
 The dining space is open-air to catch those Gulf breezes.
 Good food and live entertainment on the beach…what could be better?